Color: Reproduction

 Color reproduction is the science of creating colors for the human eye that faithfully represent the desired color.
 It focuses on how to construct a spectrum of wavelengths that will best evoke a certain color in an observer.
 Most colors are not spectral colors, meaning they are mixtures of various wavelengths of light.
 However, these non-spectral colors are often described by their dominant wavelength, which identifies the single wavelength of light that produces a sensation most similar to the non-spectral color.
 Dominant wavelength is roughly akin to hue.

 There are many color perceptions that by definition cannot be pure spectral colors due to desaturation or because they are purples (mixtures of red and violet light, from opposite ends of the spectrum).
 Some examples of necessarily non-spectral colors are the achromatic colors (black, gray, and white) and colors such as pink, tan, and magenta.

 Two different light spectra that have the same effect on the three color receptors in the human eye will be perceived as the same color.
 They are metamers of that color.
 This is exemplified by the white light emitted by fluorescent lamps, which typically has a spectrum of a few narrow bands, while daylight has a continuous spectrum.
-The human eye cannot tell the difference between such light spectra just by looking into the light source, although the color rendering index of each light source may affect the color of objects illuminated by these metameric light sources.
+The human eye cannot tell the difference between such light spectra just by looking into the light source, although the color rendering of each light source may affect the color of objects illuminated by these metameric light sources.

 Similarly, most human color perceptions can be generated by a mixture of three colors called primaries.
 This is used to reproduce color scenes in photography, printing, television, and other media.
 There are a number of methods or color spaces for specifying a color in terms of three particular primary colors.
 Each method has its advantages and disadvantages depending on the particular application.